 And, check out this post from our friend Rachel who shares what a day in the life of an expat in Goa looks like.

-China is probably one of the most underrated backpacking destinations on Earth, but what about as a place to live?
+China is probably one of the most underrated backpacking destinations on Earth, but what about the fact that it’s also one of the cheapest places to live?
 We spent over a year living and teaching English in the beautiful city of Yangzhou in eastern China.

 We also had friends who lived on the outskirts of Shanghai and loved it.
 There are some obvious downsides to living in China.
 The pollution comes to mind first.
 There were some days, even in Yangzhou, that we couldn’t see 10 feet in front of us because the smog was so bad.
 This problem is even worse in Shanghai, Beijing and Chengdu.